MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 2. From within the Tree View, select **gallery_Customers**.

-3. Select **Items** from within the Property drop down and set the value to:
+3. In the right-hand screen, switch to the **Advanced** tab.
+Select **Items** from within the Property drop down and set the value to:

 	**SortByColumns(Search(Customer, TextSearchBox1.Text, "FullName"), "Loyalty_Customers_LoyaltyId")**

 	This is connecting to the **Customer** data entity we created the previous Task.
 The data for this gallery is being pulled from the Unified Customer Profile.
 There is a formula attached to Items property to filter using the search bar text.

-4. You are going to update the Customer gallery to show customers Full Name, email address and Contoso Club ID.
+4. You are going to update the Customer gallery to show a customer's Full Name, email address and Contoso Club ID.

-	With the gallery_Customers gallery selected, set the properties shown by clicking **Fields>Edit** under **Properties** as shown below.
+	With the gallery_Customers gallery still selected, sreturn to the **Properties** tab.
+Select **Fields > Edit** .

 	| Property| Value |